rabfulton/ChatGTK/README.md

 ## Document Mode

 Document Mode provides a focused editing environment for creating and refining long-form content with AI assistance.
 Instead of a back-and-forth chat, you work on a single document that the AI can read and edit directly.
+The documents are formatted using markdown and can be exported as a pdf as usual.

 - **Creating Documents**
   - Click the document icon (📄) in the sidebar to create a new document